sinastiller/pp4_restaurant_website/README.md

 #### Home Page

-The Homepage is the langing page of the website, where a user lands first when opening the url.
+The Homepage is the landing page of the website, where a user lands first when opening the url.
 It contains the navbar at the top and footer at the bottom.
 Between the user can find a small about section with an image of the interior of the restaurant, a gallery section to view some of the dishes, the decoration and atmosphere of the restaurant.
 Below is the essential information section, where the user can find the location, opening times and contact details.
 * About Section
     ![About Section](media/readme_images/about_section.png)
 * Gallery Section